computer-conflict/genes_visual_analytics/README.md

 # Visual Analytics for Gene Information
 This project is a Proof of Concept (POC) aimed at demonstrating that clusters in the semantic space are related to clusters in the genes expressions space.
-In order to achieve that... #TODO

 ## Configuration
 ### Basic requierements